BenningJustus/BenningJustus.github.io/_posts/2018-11-21-Density_Based_ND.md

 <p style="text-align:center;"><img src="/images/Uni_Gauss1.png" alt="ND" height="400"></p>

 ### Identifying the outliers
 We now want to use the density function to identify outliers in the data.
-Like stated above, we can use the probability density value as a measure: If the new data point lies out of bounds of a pre-defined density region, we mark it as "outlier".
+Like stated above, we can use the probability density value as a measure: If the new data point lies out of bounds of a predefined density region, we mark it as "outlier".
 The image below illustrates the cutoff process for a density value of 0.1:

 <p style="text-align:center;"><img src="/images/Gauss-Cutoff.png" alt="Hist2" height="250"></p>
 ---